gmarty/grunt-closure-compiler/README.md

 });
 ```

+`closureCompiler`: (Optional) can be set to the closure compiler Path, if it has not been installed from sources.

 `js` property is always required.

 If `jsOutputFile` property is set, the script will be minified and saved to the file specified.
 Otherwise it will be output to the command line.